is213g9t2/project/README.md

 ### SMS Alert for Outstanding Payments

-An SMS alert will be sent to users to remind them to make payment for oustanding policies
+An SMS alert will be sent to users to remind them to make payment for oustanding policies ** At the moment, only registered mobile numbers of the Team Members are able to receive SMS notification.

 ![IMAGE 2022-04-05 01:12:01](https://user-images.githubusercontent.com/89062429/161596465-0523a6fe-8738-4e2d-8165-460b6b9a6fcd.jpg)